Draft 11 – Updated 27 APRIL 2026 (C002/D011)

 But he was too far from her position to prevent the attack from starting.

 A few heartbeats later, Scout heard their first footfalls.
 They were charging toward the camp along the treeline that divided the Beard from the pasture alongside it.
+They would soon pass by the wagons.

 Acting too soon would give her position away.
 If she waited until they were past, she could pick them off from behind—while they were silhouetted against the light fabric of the tents and illuminated by flames of the campfire.